DataSF/housing-data-hub/_posts/policies/2014-07-20-education-and-assistance-for-homeowners.md

 layout: policy
 summary: "Homeowners can receive a variety of assistance including education, grants, and loans to help them be successful homeowners. "
 published: true
+data-category: "assistance-for-homeowners"
+title: "Education and Assistance for Homeowners"
 ---

 Ownership assistance programs provide education and resources, which help occupants stay in their homes.
 Programs offer various types of education using a standard curriculum.
 HUD approved housing counselors assist homeowners with (among other things) household budgeting, maintenance, and loan modification.